 - Place in the refrigerator until ready to serve.
 Enjoy cold.

-- See post for storage options.
+- Scroll up and see the post for tips, FAQs, and storage options.